-It's often useful to know the tempo of a track, represented by the number of beats per minute (BPM), so you can select tracks with similar tempos for wild parties or workouts.
+It's often useful to know the tempo of a track, represented by the number of beats-per-minute (BPM), so you can select tracks with similar tempos for wild parties or workouts.
 Only MP3, WMA, MP4 and M4A files have official tags which can contain the BPM values.
-Ogg and FLAC files do not have this data.
+FLAC, WAVPACK and Ogg do not have this data.

-Very few music files actually have a BPM value in their information tags.
+But very few music files actually have a BPM value in their information tags, even if they support it.
 You can use MuMan to find the BMP value in several ways, and add it to the library database.

 The Music Library Manager has a column which shows the BPM value.
 This may be hidden between the 'Mood' and the 'Length' columns, see Main Window for details about un-hiding columns.
 You can sort by the BPM value so you can make playlists of tracks which all have a similar tempo.